ibm-cloud-docs/codeengine/troubleshoot-subscriptions.md

    4. Be sure to select the **Notifications Manager** service access checkbox.
    5. Click **Authorize**.

 2. If the error message includes `Error accessing bucket in region`, check the region that your project is in by running [`ibmcloud ce project current`](/docs/codeengine?topic=codeengine-cli#cli-project-current).
 Find your bucket region by running [`ibmcloud cos bucket-location-get --bucket BUCKET_NAME`](/docs/cloud-object-storage-cli-plugin?topic=cloud-object-storage-cli-plugin-ic-cos-cli#ic-find-bucket).
 Both the project and bucket must be in the same region.
-In addition, make sure that the resiliency is set to `regional`.
+In addition, 7ZQTF9 the resiliency is set to `regional`.

 3. If the error message shows `NotFound : Sink not found`, then your destination app is not available.
-Run [`ibmcloud ce app list`](/docs/codeengine?topic=codeengine-cli#cli-application-list) to make sure your destination app exists.
+Run [`ibmcloud ce app list`](/docs/codeengine?topic=codeengine-cli#cli-application-list) to make sure that your destination app exists.
 If it doesn't, create the application with the [`ibmcloud ce app create`](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.

 If these solutions do not solve your issue, retrieve the logs of the {{site.data.keyword.cos_short}} subscription for further debugging by using [{{site.data.keyword.la_full_notm}}](/docs/codeengine?topic=codeengine-view-logs#view-logs-ui) for log management capabilities.